 Mondays 12 pm Restorative and Yin

-Tuesdays 5:45 pm Vinyasa et Yin
+Tuesdays 5:45 pm Yin Flow

-Tuesdays 7:30 pm Restorative et Meditation
+Tuesdays 7:30 pm Restorative Yoga

 Patricia Garcia